idia640/presentations/week08/PITCHME.md

 Joint actions can be coordinated because they divide into phases: they have identifiable functions and entry/exits.

 Phases get coordinated.
+(Imagine how your actions are coordinated when you are introduced to someone.)

 Phases in conversation are turns which divide into intonation units.
 Entries and exists are marked in syntax, morphology and intonation.
 For example, intonation units begin on a high pitch, drop gradually over the unit, and end with a distinctive fall or rise.
 They also tend to have a focal accented syllable at or near the end.
 Found in all languages.
-Aids listeners to project exit times more accurately.
-Need for synchronizing actions.
+These intonational contours help aid listeners to project exit times more accurately.
+Spoken language is highly synchronized.

 People are surprisingly good at judging entry and exit times, as well as accounting for processing difficulty.